bowers-illinois-edu/bowershansen-CI-course/syllabus/2026/minisyllabus.md

 inference, and hypothesis testing.
 Demonstrations, examples and assignments make extensive use of `R`.

-The course meets from 9:30 AM to 12:45 PM US Eastern Time, Monday through Friday, from June 16 through July 3, in room 1437 Mason Hall.
+The course meets from 9:00 AM to 12:00 PM US Eastern Time, Monday through Friday, from June 15 through July 2 (no class June 19 for Juneteenth), in Room 1110 of the North Quadrangle Residential and Academic Complex (NQ 1110).
-Ben will be the primary instructor for the half of the course.
+Tom will be the primary instructor for the first half of the course.
 Jake will be the primary instructor for the second half.
 The teaching assistants are Tyler Chen (`tylercr@umich.edu`) and Alice Malmberg (`ammalmberg@ucdavis.edu`).